 Danielle Havelin, LCSW, Havertown, PA — Danielle Havelin is a seasoned clinician and administrator with over 17 years experience in the field working with diverse populations in a variety of community mental health and school-based settings.
 She enjoys collaborating with people throughout the life span and believes all people walk in the door with the inner wisdom and strengths to overcome their life challenges.
 Danielle incorporates mindfulness strategies along with other therapeutic modalities to help clients manage a variety of emotions, strengthen their relationships with others and bring balance and peace to every day life.
 Her office is located in the Havertown PA area.

-Winden Rowe, MS, NCC, LPC, Kennett Square, PA — Winden Rowe maintains a private practice in Kennett Square, Pennsylvania where she works with individuals, couples, families, and organizations.
+Winden Rowe, MS, NCC, LPC, Kennett Square, PA — In person clients only.
+Winden Rowe maintains a private practice in Kennett Square, Pennsylvania where she works with individuals, couples, families, and organizations.
 Her education, clinical experience, and passionate interest center around the study of and work in the field of stress and trauma.
 Ms Rowe’s approach to securing sustained improvement and recovery for clients dealing with the effects of stress and trauma, centers around linking the biological, psychological, and social implications of traumatic stress and the identified challenge.
 In addition to counseling, Winden has been a guest on a variety of media broadcasts including National Public Radio ‘Morning Edition’, ‘Radio Times’ and lectures at Jefferson University in the Community and Trauma Counseling Graduate Program.

 Selection of Counselors — It is our goal to have counselors available to Friends throughout the Philadelphia Yearly Meeting area although most current counselors are located in the Philadelphia five-county area.
 Friends may have concerns that cover a variety of issues and lifestyles, so we have counselors with a wide range of specialties and interests.
 When a client calls for a referral, we try to match the needs of the individual with an appropriate counselor.